-When the "Continuous Read Mode" bits M5-4 $\neq$ (1,0), the next instruction (after /CS is raised and then lowered) requires the first Byte instruction code, so that it returns to normal operation.
+When the "Continuous Read Mode" bits M5-4 \neq (1,0), the next instruction (after /CS is raised and then lowered) requires the first Byte instruction code, so that it returns to normal operation.
 It is recommended that FFh be entered on IO0 for the next instruction (8 clocks) to ensure that M4 = 1 and the device return to normal operation.

-Figure 9-34 Fast Read Quad I/O Instruction (Previous instruction set M5-4 = 10, SPI Mode)
+Figure 9-33 Fast Read Quad I/O Instruction (Initial instruction or previous M5-4≠10, SPI Mode)